-Category/Name Subcategory or Description Justification Ineligible Expense or Classified Staff Request Туре Other Expenses Coffee, tea, light snacks These meetings are integral to our project, specifically to Activity 3, where we incorporate knowledge from native rough fish experts for our interactive tool.
+Category/Name Subcategory or Type Description Justification Ineligible Expense or Classified Staff Request Other Expenses Coffee, tea, light snacks These meetings are integral to our project, specifically to Activity 3, where we incorporate knowledge from native rough fish experts for our interactive tool.
 Refreshments will ensure our meetings have sufficient turnout of experts and are as productive as possible.
+Meetings will be half day to full day meetings (3-8 hours) depending on expert availability.
 Other Expenses Coffee, tea, light snacks This meeting is an important component of Activity 3, to share the final models and interactive tool with native rough fish managers.
+Meeting will be a half day to a full day long (4-8 hours).